Sitecore/jss/samples/nextjs/README.md

-# Sitecore JSS Next.js Starter Application
+# Sitecore JSS Next.js Sample Application

 Consult the primary JSS documentation at https://jss.sitecore.com for the latest documentation on JSS.